KShebek/cbe504/main.typ

 We can express $G_j$ more concretely as follows:
 $ G_j = integral r_j dif V $
 where $r_j$ is the rate of production of species $A_j$, such that it is positive if more $A_j$ is being generated over the course of the reaction and negative if it is being consumed.
+If the reaction mixture is uniform over the volume, them $G_j = r_j V$ is a suitable approximation to make.

 == Batch Reactors <batch-reactors>